 The Art Law Review: Assigning Burdens of Diligence in Authenticity Disputes

 Fake and forged art are hardly new problems for the art market.
-As art has become more highly commoditised, however, particularly among wealthy collectors who have the means to litigate (in what can often be time-consuming and expensive processes), sales of fake and forged art have become increasingly high-stakes problems.
+As art has become more highly commoditised, however, particularly among wealthy collectors who have the means to litigate (in what can often be time-consuming and expensive processes), sales of fake and forged art have become higher stake problems.
 The problem is perhaps at its zenith when a 'sophisticated' collector buys inauthentic art from a 'reputable' seller.
 If litigation erupts, both sides will accuse the other of having not acted reasonably to ascertain, or to more fully disclose facts concerning, the possibility of inauthentic art.
 This chapter discusses an emerging trend in United States law to favour the role of the sophisticated collector over that of the reputable seller in such disputes.

 II Background: the problem of determining art authenticity